sdc-china/ida-operator/README.md

 #Example of using external docker registry and external database with IDA instance resource requests and limits configuration:
 scripts/deployIDA.sh -i $REGISTRY_HOST/ida/ida:24.0.5 -r 1 -t external -d postgres -s ida-docker-secret --storage-class managed-nfs-storage --db-server-name <DB_HOST> --db-name idaweb --db-port 5432  --db-credential-secret ida-external-db-credential --cpu-request 2 --memory-request 4Gi --cpu-limit 4 --memory-limit 8Gi
 ```

-**Notes:** If you want to configure signed-certificate for IDA, or add trusted LDAPS certificate, please refer to [Certificates Configuration](docs/certificates-configuration.md) for detailed steps.

 If success, you will see the log from your console